 People don't clean up after their dogs and you don't know if the other dogs have been immunized and run the risk of your dog getting sick

-If there are poor dog owners who cannot/do not control their dog, this can a negative impact on other dogs and their owners.
-Ie. Dog fights, not picking up after their dog Nothing as long as everyone picks up their dogs poop
+If there are poor dog owners who cannot/do not control their dog, this can a negative impact on other dogs and their owners. le.
+Dog fights, not picking up after their dog